MicrosoftDocs/azure-docs/articles/resource-manager-troubleshoot-deployments-portal.md

     ![filter logs](./media/resource-manager-troubleshoot-deployments-portal/filter-logs.png)

 2. From the **Filter** blade, select conditions to restrict your view of the audit logs to only those operations you want to see.
-For example, you can select to filter operations to only displays errors for a particular resource group.
+For example, you can filter operations to only display errors for a particular resource group.

     ![set filter options](./media/resource-manager-troubleshoot-deployments-portal/set-filter.png)